2022 Seoul ePrix: History

+Circuit

+On 23 July 2018, a feasibility study on candidate areas including Gwanghwamun in Seoul was completed.
+As a result of the survey, the popular tourist area around Gwanghwamun Square and City Hall Square was selected as a candidate region.

+Then, the proposed 2.800 km layout was revealed in July 2019, which was located around the Seoul Olympic Stadium and some part of the track was inside of this stadium.

+Before the 2022 race, the circuit layout was still located within the Jamsil Sports Complex, however the layout was revised and shortened from 2.800 to 2.618 km.

 Background

 After fourteen races in nine cities, the 2021-22 Formula E World Championship arrived in Seoul, South Korea, for its season finale.
 The Jamsil Sports Complex would play host to the Seoul Street Circuit, which was to stage the 99th and 100th FE races, a significant milestone in FE's history.
 The races were also the last of the Generation 2 era for FE, with the Spark SRT05e to be retired at the end of the race weekend having served as the series' base chassis since the 2018-19 season.

 Driver changes

 Sam Bird missed the season finale, after he was found to have broken his hand at the 2022 London ePrix, an injury he would carry throughout that race.
 Bird's streak of winning at least one race in every season was ended.
 Jaguar's reserve driver Norman Nato would sub for the British driver.
 It was Nato's first appearance since the 2021 Berlin ePrix.

 Sacha Fenestraz, having been a reserve driver for Jaguar in 2021, replaced Antonio Giovinazzi and made his Formula E debut for the second round after Giovinazzi suffered a hand injury during the first event.